aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 The integrated module will only listen to every click on links, so if we want to load other sites within the bound `click` events on an element, we may have to find another way.

+For me, I have tried the way of creating `a` tags and trigger it as followed: